cobyqa/cobyqa/docs/source/refs/optimize.rst

 .. currentmodule:: cobyqa

 This module includes the main functions, methods, and objects of COBYQA.
-Most users should be contended with the function `cobyqa.minimize`, being the entry point of the COBYQA method.
+Most users should be contented with the function `cobyqa.minimize`, being the entry point of the COBYQA method.

 .. autosummary::